Adam Glass

-Adam Glass (born August 12, 1968 in Decatur, Georgia) is an American comic book writer, screenwriter and television producer best known for his work on the TV series Supernatural, Cold Case and Criminal Minds.
+Adam Glass is an American comic book writer, screenwriter and television producer best known for his work on the TV series Supernatural, Cold Case and Criminal Minds.
 As a comic writer, he wrote such titles as Deadpool and Luke Cage for Marvel Comics, and wrote "The New 52" phase of Suicide Squad in DC Comics.
 His work Rough Riders was published in 2016 by AfterShock.